Dr. Eva Grunfeld

 Director, Knowledge Translation Research, Health Services Research Program

 The focus of Dr. Eva Grunfeld’s research is the evaluation of access to, and quality of, cancer care across the cancer control continuum – from screening to end-of-life care.

 The objective of her research is to understand the complex factors that may limit the application of research within the healthcare system and to find and test ways to overcome them.
 Her research goal is to accelerate the translation of research into practice so that it is implemented throughout the cancer control system to benefit the population.
 She is internationally recognized for her knowledge of cancer survivorship and on integration of cancer care.

-- Chair, Institute Advisory Board on Chronic Conditions, Canadian Institute for Health Research;
+- Chair, Institute Advisory Board, Institute for Cancer Research, Canadian Institute for Health Research

 - Professor, Institute for Health Policy, Management and Evaluation;

 - Professor, Dalla Lana School of Public Health

 - Pragmatic clinical trials

 - Krzyzanowska MK, Enright K, Moineddin R, …, Grunfeld E. Can Chemotherapy-Related Acute Care Visits Be Accurately Identified in Administrative Data?
 J Oncol Pract.
 2018;14(1):e51-e58.